by Humphreys & Associates | May 1, 2018 4:00 am

 Summary Level Planning Packages (SLPP) – “When it is clearly impractical to plan authorized work in control accounts, budget and work should be identified to higher WBS or organizational levels for subdivision into CAs at the earliest opportunity.”
 At this time, EIA-748 was still in draft form.

-When 748-1998 was released, the SLPP reference was included with slight modification to its use being limited to; “work scope for business reasons, is not yet allocated to responsible control accounts”.
+When 748-1998 was released, the SLPP reference was included with a slight modification to its use being limited to; “work scope for business reasons, is not yet allocated to responsible control accounts”.

-With that being said, the term was never specifically included in the EVMS Guidelines (neither the original 35 criteria nor the current 32 EIA Standard Guidelines)!
-The concept itself was again put forth in 748-B where the title changed to “Higher Level Account”, but the SLPP was still referenced.
+With that being said, the term was never specifically included in the EVMS Guidelines (neither the original 35 criteria nor the initial 32 EIA Standard Guidelines)!
+The concept itself was again put forth in 748-B where the title changed to “Higher Level Account”, but the SLPP was still not referenced.
 With 748-C, the same phrasing is found.
 Throughout this time, Guideline 8 has not changed, where it continues to say (underlines added):

 “Budget for far-term efforts may be held in higher-level accounts until an appropriate time for allocation at the Control Account level.”